hotwax/oms-documentation/user-manuals/Inventory-count.md

 ## Approve Inventory Counts and Record Variance

-Once store associates complete the inventory count, it undergoes review by users `Order Fulfillment Manager` permissions.
-The user can view all submitted inventory counts by navigating to the `Upload` page from the bottom of the footer.
-Here, they can cross-verify the physically counted inventory against the systematic inventory and either approve or reject the count performed by the store associates.
+Once store associates complete the inventory count, it undergoes review by store managers.
+The store managers can navigate to the `Upload` page from the bottom of the footer to view all submitted inventory counts.
+Here, they can review and either approve or reject the inventory count performed by the store associates.

-A. Managers can approve the inventory by tapping the blue `Upload` icon situated at the bottom right of the page.
-This action prompts a confirmation pop-up card, where managers select the `Upload` button to approve the inventory count.
-Upon approval, the inventory updates within HotWax Commerce and subsequently reflects on the e-commerce platform and ERP systems.
+A. Store managers can approve the inventory count by tapping the blue `Upload` icon situated at the bottom right of the page.
+This action prompts a confirmation pop-up card, where managers can tap on the `Upload` button to approve the inventory count.
+Upon approval, the inventory count updates within HotWax Commerce and subsequently reflects on the e-commerce platform and ERP systems.

 {% embed url="https://youtu.be/Q9QAKSx2YYY" %}
 Video: Upload function
 {% endembed %}

-B. In cases where the manager is unsatisfied with the counting process, inventory counts can be removed by tapping on the `Remove` button below the items.
+B. In cases where the store manager is unsatisfied with the counting process, inventory counts can be removed by tapping on the `Remove` button below the items.

 {% embed url="https://youtu.be/GcQ0j2qNyKY" %}
 Video: Remove function